Nathan Healy

 Leasing Solar Panels

-Rockford homeowners served by ComEd have access to Power Purchase Agreements (PPA) through Palmetto’s LightReach program.
-With a PPA, you pay for the electricity your solar panels generate at a fixed rate per kilowatt-hour rather than a monthly lease payment.
+Rockford residents served by ComEd have access to Power Purchase Agreements (PPAs), an alternative to paying the full cost of solar upfront.
+With a PPA, you pay for the actual electricity your panels generate at a fixed rate, typically lower than your current utility rate.

 Go solar without the investment